Xyce/Xyce/INSTALL.md

 ## Building Xyce

-A generalized process for a serial build of Xyce, given that Trilinos is already [installed](#building-trilinos), can be summarized as:
+A generalized process for a serial configuration of Xyce, given that Trilinos is already [installed](#building-trilinos), can be summarized as:

 ```sh
 cd <your-build-directory>